-Test 1.
-The ICT provides a means for two-way voice communication over the Public Switched Telephone Network (PSTN).
-2. The ICT provides a means for two-way RTT communication.
-3. A "V.18 reference terminal" is available.
-1. Check that the ICT interoperates over the Public Switched Telephone Network (PSTN), with the V.18 reference terminal connected to the PSTN as described in Recommendation ITU-T V.18 [i.23] or any of its annexes for text telephony signals at the PSTN interface.
-Pass: Check 1 is true Fail: Checks 1 is false Not applicable: Pre-condition 1 or 2 is not met Not testable: Pre-condition 3 is not met ence terminal" is a terminal specifically designed for testing V.18 capable devices in a vould confirm their functionality and interoperability.
+Type of assessment Test Pre-conditions The ICT provides a means for two-way voice communication over the Public Switched Telephone Network (PSTN).
+The ICT provides a means for two-way RTT communication.
+A "V.18 reference terminal" is available.
+Procedure 1.
+Check that the ICT interoperates over the Public Switched Telephone Network (PSTN), with the V.18 reference terminal connected to the PSTN as described in Recommendation ITU-T V.18 [i.23] or any of its annexes for text telephony signals at the PSTN interface.
+Result Pass: Check 1 is true Fail: Checks 1 is false Not applicable: Pre-condition 1 or 2 is not met Not testable: Pre-condition 3 is not met NOTE: A "V.18 reference terminal" is a terminal specifically designed for testing V.18 capable devices in a manner that would confirm their functionality and interoperability.
 These are generally created by a national or international standards entity so that all testing is done with a consistent reference terminal.